Why Kids Should See an Orthodontist at Age 7

-Not only can issues be corrected if necessary, but a complete dental record will be created, your child will become accustomed to seeing an orthodontist, and you can set fund aside ahead of time, making it easier if treatment becomes necessary later.
+Not only can issues be corrected if necessary, but a complete dental records will be created, your child will become accustomed to seeing an orthodontist, and you can set funds aside ahead of time, making it easier on your budget if treatment becomes necessary later.

 Early Orthodontic Issues